akhandchauhan/NYC-Uber-Analytics-Using-GCP-MAGE/README.md

 In the BigQuery console, you can see all the dimension and fact tables have been copied.
 Now you can start querying from the console.

 1. **Create a Table for Analytics:**
-    - To create some dashboards out of the dataset, create a separate table based on this query: [analytics_query.sql](https://github.com/darshilparmar/uber-etl-pipeline-data-engineering-project/blob/main/analytics_query.sql).
+    - To create some dashboards out of the dataset, create a separate table based on the query.
     - This query joins all the required datasets and extracts relevant metrics for the final dataset necessary to show on the dashboard.
 ## Play with Dashboard!
 https://lookerstudio.google.com/reporting/f327282a-ee3f-49f9-8e4f-76b6c2a5e301